DataDog/documentation/content/en/agent/docker/prometheus.md

 ### Simple metric collection

-Here is a simple getting started to collect metrics exposed by your Prometheus running within a contrainer:
+To get started with collecting metrics exposed by Prometheus running within a container, follow these steps:

 1. Launch the Datadog Agent: